Everyone’s trying to make

 Then, transition into what the product is and how it works.
 Finally, showcase notable features and give them solutions.
 They’re looking for you to help them decide.

-Sidenote: If you’re writing about a bad product (e.g., it has a significant number of negative reviews), link to a preferred alternative and tell your readers why.
+Sidenote: If you’re writing about a bad product (e.g., it has many negative reviews), link to a preferred alternative and tell your readers why.
 Explaining yourself goes a long way.

 We mapped out our entire review process in the below article.